woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode2.md

 **Harry**: Nice to meet you, Susan.
 Sorry I’m late.
 The traffic.
 The parking.
 I was lost.

 **Susan**: What pretty flowers!
 Thank you.
 Oh, please come in.
 Don’t worry about being late.
 It’s fine.
 Excuse the mess.
 I just moved here.
-Oh, I’d like you to meet my sister-in- law Marilyn.
+Oh, I’d like you to meet my sister-in-law Marilyn.
 Marilyn Stewart, this is Harry Bennett.

 **Harry**: Pleased to meet you.